ChukwuemekaAham/cloud_aws_gcp_k8s_devops_projects/Autoscaling_with_Karpenter/README.md

 # Migrating to Karpenter from Cluster Autoscaler

-This aim of this project is to demonstrate how to switch from the Kubernetes Cluster Autoscaler to Karpenter for automatic node provisioning.
+The aim of this project is to demonstrate how to switch from the Kubernetes Cluster Autoscaler to Karpenter for automatic node provisioning.
 It is an addon to the following:
 - An existing EKS cluster
 - An existing VPC and subnets
 - An existing security groups